 Dr. Holcomb has a broad range of knowledge and skill in the field of dermatology, including the diagnosis and treatment of skin cancer, acne, atopic dermatitis, eczema, pigmentation problems, scarring, psoriasis, warts and other skin conditions.
 She also performs skin surgery, leg vein injections, and non-surgical skin rejuvenation.
 She has extensive experience treating acne for both pediatric and adult patients, evaluating pigmented lesions and treating skin cancer.
-Dr. Holcomb has specialized training in contact dermatitis and treating ethnic skin types.
+Dr. Holcomb has specialized training in patch testing, contact dermatitis and treating ethnic skin types.
 She is an advocate for sun protection and has organized a number of free skin cancer screenings sponsored by the American Academy of Dermatology.
-She has published in numerous academic publications and presented at national meetings on topics ranging from dermatopathology to genetic disorders to sexually transmitted diseases.
-She was awarded a research grant to study the human papillomavirus.
+She also speaks for a number of companies on dermatology treatments and has published in numerous academic publications and presented at national meetings on topics ranging from dermatopathology to genetic disorders to sexually transmitted diseases.
+She actively participates in clinical studies on cosmetic products and procedures.

-Dr. Holcomb’s background in aesthetic dermatology allows her to work with patients to achieve a natural, younger-looking appearance without the side effects and downtime of surgery.
-Her non-surgical skin rejuvenation treatments include procedures with neuromodulators (e.g. Botox and Dysport), fillers (e.g. Juvederm and Restylane), lasers and chemical peels.
-She was responsible for teaching the Botox portion of the aesthetic curriculum in her residency.
+Dr. Holcomb’s training and experience in aesthetic dermatology allows her to work with patients to achieve a natural, younger-looking appearance without the side effects and downtime of surgery.
+Her non-surgical skin rejuvenation treatments include procedures with neuromodulators (e.g. Botox and Dysport), fillers (e.g. Sculptra, Radiesse, Juvederm and Restylane), lasers and chemical peels.
+She was responsible for teaching the Botox portion of the aesthetic curriculum in her residency and now trains dermatology residents at Tulane University School of Medicine.
 In order to provide optimal results for overall skin rejuvenation, Dr. Holcomb educates her patients and creates an individualized skincare regimen, which may include over-the-counter, cosmeceutical or prescription treatments, depending on the patient’s skincare needs.

 A native New Orleanian and valedictorian of her graduating class at Dominican High School, Dr. Holcomb received a full scholarship to Tulane University where she attained a bachelor of science in cellular and molecular biology from Newcomb College and then a master’s of science in public health.
 She assisted with medical research in Indonesia the year before attending medical school.
 Dr. Holcomb graduated from Tulane University School of Medicine in 2004 with the Mark Gibbs III graduation award and stayed at Tulane to complete her internal medicine internship.
 She concluded her dermatology training in New York City at Saint Luke’s-Roosevelt Hospital of Columbia University College of Physicians and Surgeons in 2008 and was elected chief resident in her final year.
 Dr. Holcomb received a number of scholarships during her residency and was able to train with dermatology experts in Florida, New York, Scotland and New Orleans.